jamisoncrawford/hancock/README.md

 Of the 607 employee records, 606 were detected.
 Review determined the missing record, which has been corrected.
 Discounting said record, all variable values scraped were correct except variable `zip`, which contained 2 errors (99.67% accuracy).
 A total of 7 extracted variables, at 606 instances each, resulted in 4,242 data points, with 4,240 correct, resulting in a total accuracy of 99.95%.

 Following review, all output in *quality_structures_scrape_1.1.csv*, located in the "Tables" folder, are 100% accurate.

+# Caveats

+The only notable caveat at present regards importing .csv files into *Microsoft Excel*, which may automatically convert character values into numeric values.
+If those values begin with one or more zeroes ("0"), e.g. `ssn` in *quality_structures_scrape_1.1.csv*, they will be removed automatically.
+It is strongly advised that users ensure automatic formatting for numeric data is disabled in their spreadsheet software.

+# Contributors

+The following individuals contributed to this project in the manner described below:

+* **Jamison Crawford, MPA:** Principal analyst.
+* **Andrew Croom, Esq.:** Retrieved and organized all raw data, as well as provided variables of interest within each document.
+* **Shannon Connor, MA:** Assisted in all paired data inspection and corroboration processes.